jbertoni/Rustics/README.md

 Many testing modules contain very example functions called "sample_usage", and most modules have sample code in their documentation.

-At this time, statistics can be gathered for i64 values and for time samples, also of type i64.
-Statistics can gathered collected as a running total of all samples recorded, or as a window covering the last N events, for a programmable N.
+At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
+Statistics can gathered collected as a running total of all samples recorded, or as a window covering the last N events.

-The struct for time samples require a timer implementation.
+The structs for time samples require a timer implementation.
 See the time module for information on timers and to see some sample implementations.

 In addition to the more detailed statistics types, the library supports a